kparasha/kparasha.github.io/README.md

 ## Introduction

 Large Language Models (LLMs) have revolutionized natural language processing, but their computational demands present significant challenges for deployment in resource-constrained environments.
-Our Memory-Efficient GPT project addresses these challenges by implementing a suite of optimization techniques that substantially reduce memory usage while maintaining model performance.
+Our Memory-Efficient GPT project addresses these challenges by implementing optimization techniques that substantially reduce memory usage while maintaining model performance.

 This blog post outlines our approach to creating a memory-efficient implementation of GPT-style models, focusing on quantization, attention optimization, and KV cache management.
 Our implementation is designed to be modular, allowing users to select the optimizations that best suit their specific hardware constraints and performance requirements.